andrewaguiar/solr-example/README.md

 ### solr-example

-This example was based on mac os, with solr installed through brew
+This example was based on mac os, with solr installed through homebrew

 ## Installing solr (mac os)
 ```shell